 |

-God: a name of God, expanded from the four letters YHWH Tetragrammaton that form the name of God in Hebrew
+Hebrew name of God: a name of God, expanded from the four letters YHWH Tetragrammaton that form the name of God

 |

-that the name is derived from an Akkadian word Šadu, meaning "mountain," suggesting strength and power).
-This refers to God
+name is derived from an Akkadian word Šadu, meaning "mountain," suggesting strength and power).
+This refers

-completely nourishing, satisfying, and supplying His people with all their needs as a mother would her child.
-Connected with
+to God completely nourishing, satisfying, and supplying His people with all their needs as a mother would her child.
+Connected

 |